LtxProgrammer/Changed-Minecraft-Mod/modrinthcurseforgedesc.md

 **Okay, but how do I untransfur?**

 *You can't.* Well,  **dying removes the transfur** and turns you back.
 This however can be prevented however with the **gamerule** `changed:keepForm`.
 The reasoning for this is that untransfurring isn't possible in the original game as stated by DragonSnow.
+There are mods to solve this problem, however.

 Once again, if you have cheats, use `/untransfur`.